-If you’d prefer staying out of the water, but would still like to experience the world of the underwater, then a glass bottom cruise is the solution.
-The ships head over the spectacular coral reefs that inhabit these waters, while an English speaking guide will provide you with some interesting facts about the area.
+If you’d prefer to stay out of the water, but would still like to experience the underwater world, then a glass bottom cruise is the perfect choice.
+The ships head over the spectacular coral reefs that inhabit these waters, while an English-speaking guide will provide you with interesting facts about the area.

 The desert doesn’t look like much fun, but it can be.
 An hour-long ride over the sands, on the back of a camel, is a truly authentic Egyptian experience – and one not to be missed.
 Afterwards, you have the option of enjoying a delicious Bedouin dinner.

-If you’re really intent on tapping into your adventurous side, then an afternoon out quad biking in the dessert is exactly what you need.
-It’s a great way to escape the busy crowds, while exploring the Sinai Desert over two hours.
+If you’re really intent on tapping into your adventurous side, then an afternoon out quad biking in the desert is exactly what you need.
+It’s a great way to escape the busy crowds while exploring the Sinai Desert.

 Name: Fares Seafood